kekuchan/swarmbject/docs/manual.md

 "app" object, as the manager will need it later, to display the result.

-Open again the menu, and choose "Save opened file".
+Tap or click the top header bar ("/tut/src/Main.scf") to open the menu again, and choose "Save opened file".
 Now create "Manager.scf" in "src", the same way as "Main.scf", with the code: